 - Salish Sea Example

-- What is the legal status of the Tribes who negotiated or who did not enter into United States treaties?
+- What is the legal status of tribes who "negotiated" or who did not "negotiate" settlement for compensation for the loss of their sovereign homelands?

-- What were the political, economic, and cultural forces that led to the treaties?
+- What were the political, economic, and cultural forces consequential to the treaties that led to the movement of tribes from long-established homelands to reservations?

 By the time Washington state students leave elementary school, they will: